Bri Lauren Pulls Up Her Shirt To Showcase Rock-Hard Abs While Wearing White Panties

 Bri Lauren kicked off her week with a spicy new Instagram upload.
 The model was sure to have her fans drooling when she flaunted her bombshell body in a ridiculously sexy ensemble for her most recent upload.

 In the racy pics, Bri looked like a total smokeshow as she rocked a thin, white top.
-The shirt boasted short sleeves that gave her admirers a glimpse at her toned arms while it clung tightly to her chest and showcased her rock-hard abs.
+The shirt boasted short sleeves which gave her admirers a glimpse of her toned arms, while it clung tightly to her chest and showcased her rock-hard abs.

 She added a pair of matching white panties to the outfit as well.
-The lingerie was pulled up high over her narrow hips and fit snugly around her slim waist as it accentuated her muscular thighs and round booty.
+The lingerie was pulled up high over her narrow hips and fit snugly around her slim waist as it accentuated her sculpted thighs and round booty.

-In the first photo, Bri is seen sitting on her knees on a bed made up with white linens.
-She had her thighs apart and her pert posterior pushed out as she arched her back and pulled up her shirt with a sultry expression on her face.
+In the first photo, Bri was seen kneeling on a bed made up with white linens.
+She had her thighs apart and her pert posterior pushed out as she arched her back and pulled up her shirt, a sultry expression on her face.

-The second shot featured her with both of her arms above her head and her body tilted to the side.
-She emphasized her chest and gave a steamy stare into the camera for the pose.
+The second shot featured her with both arms above her head and her body tilted to the side.
+She gave a steamy stare into the camera for the pose, which emphasized her chest.

 "You are sexy and beautiful," one follower stated.